 BONUS POINT: Check your suspension

-You should regularly check your suspension setup by measuring the distance between the o-rings and the shock body or fork lowers.
+You should regularly check your suspension set-up by measuring the distance between the o-rings and the shock body or fork lowers.
 After a typical ride, the o-ring distance should match the specified stroke for your shock, or the travel for your fork.
 If you are not achieving full travel, you may want to try lowering your PSI.
-If the o-ring is traveling too far, or sliding off the shock shaft, you may want to increase your PSI.
+If the o-ring is travelling too far, or sliding off the shock shaft, you may want to increase your PSI.

 Remember that individual preference and ride style are important factors in finding the suspension setting that works for you.
-Experiment with different levels of sag and rebound until you find the combination that best fits the way you ride your mountain bike.
+Experiment with different levels of sag and rebound until you find the combination that best fits the way that you ride your mountain bike.

 That’s it!
 Pretty straightforward, right?
-In addition to performing your pre-ride check and doing basic maintenance at home, like tire inflation and chain lubrication, regular maintenance at your local Trek retailer will keep components running smoothly and can catch issues before they become problems.
+In addition to performing your pre-ride check and doing basic maintenance at home, like tyre inflation and chain lubrication, regular maintenance at your local Trek retailer will keep components running smoothly and can catch issues before they become problems.
 You can find your local Trek Certified Service provider using our store finder.